SkidFace/EnrollmentBadUSB/README.md

 # EnrollmentBadUSB
 A simple BadUSB script that can save the valuable time and sanity of K-12 sysadmins and beyond when it comes to enrolling Chromebooks!
-Tested on ChromeOS 114.0.5735.177.
+Initially made on ChromeOS 114.0.5735.177, and verified working on 108 (Theoretically should work on 85 and above).

 ## Why use this?
 Are you tired of manually enrolling hundreds of Chromebooks, typing the same keystrokes and passwords over and over again?
 Look no further than this simple BadUSB script!